sap-tutorials/Tutorials/tutorials/ai-core-aiapi-clientsdk-repository/ai-core-aiapi-clientsdk-repository.md

 !![git setup](img/github/git-setup.png)

-Execute the following python code on your Jupyter notebook cell, to connect your GitHub repository to your SAP AI Core service instance through SAP AI API Client SDK.
+Execute the following python code on your Jupyter notebook cell.

 > **IMPORTANT:** DO NOT Execute the following code, if your SAP AI Core Account is already connected to a GitHub Account.
 Contact the support if you want to connect to a different account.